Are Malteses Good with Kids? Family Guide

 Malteses are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-7 lbs and lifespan of 12-15 yrs, the Maltese benefits from care tailored to its physical and behavioral profile.
 The Maltese's reputation in the toy group reflects generations of purposeful breeding, resulting in a small dog with predictable but nuanced care requirements.

 Age-Appropriate Interactions